Skip to content

 El Manasterly Palace Architecture

 El Manasterly Palace was influenced by European architectural styles, mainly baroque and rococo.
-Contrary to most houses at the time where houses contained an inner court that served as the palace garden, El Manestarly Palace contained a surrounding garden that led you to the inner palace.
+Contrary to most houses at the time, where houses contained an inner court that served as the palace garden, El Manestarly Palace contained a surrounding garden that led you to the inner palace.

-Most of the palace’s furniture and décor is not available at the moment, due to the nature of the current use of the palace, as it is regularly opened for events and photo sessions.
+Most of the palace’s furniture and décor are unavailable now due to its current use, which regularly opens for events and photo sessions.

 Walking around El Manasterly Palace, you will also come across the Nilometer, which predates the palace by around 1000 years.
 It dates back to 861 AD and 247 AH during the reign of Caliph Al-Mutawakkil `Ala Allah Al Abbasi.

-After World War II, El Manasterly Palace made history when it was chosen as the meeting place for King Farouk and several Arab monarchs and leaders in 1947 where they discussed the creation of an Arab League.
+After World War II, El Manasterly Palace made history when it was chosen as the meeting place for King Farouk and several Arab monarchs and leaders in 1947, where they discussed the creation of an Arab League.

 el manasterly palace from the nile